 Is a 190-litre (50-gallon) tank sufficient to meet the hot water needs of my entire home?

 In many cases, a 190-litre tank can adequately serve the requirements of an average household with 3-4 occupants.
 However, larger homes or those with above-average water usage may benefit from a larger capacity, such as a 227-litre (60-gallon) tank.
 It is advisable to monitor your water usage closely.
-If there are instances where multiple showers or appliances are used simultaneously, particularly during peak times, a larger tank might help distribute the demand more effectively.
+If multiple showers or appliances are used simultaneously, particularly during peak times, a larger tank might help distribute the demand more effectively.